 When the customer is matched, the customer preview area populates with the customer's contact information.
 Under the customer's contact information, you can also see the existing open tickets that involve the current customer or asset, as well as the Service Rating and Escalations in Last Month.
 For more information about these statistics, see Working with people profiles in Smart IT.

 When you select a customer name, the customer name is automatically included in the customer field of the ticket.
 Additionally, depending on the configuration, the name is either included in or excluded from the ticket title and description.
-For more information about this functionality, see Configuring Smart Recorder to exclude customer and contact names from ticket title and description.

 (Optional) Identify additional people by using the @ symbol again.